Lino Lacedelli: After K2

 Lacedelli ran the outdoor shop K2 Sports in Cortina, trekked to K2 Base Camp in 2004.
 In 2005, he was awarded Italy's highest honour, Knight of the Grand Cross.
-He died two weeks before his 84th birthday on 20 November 2009 in Cortina d'Ampezzo, in the house he had lived his entire life.
+He died at age 83 on 20 November 2009 in Cortina d'Ampezzo, in the house he had lived his entire life.

 K2 controversy

 While Lino Lacedelli and Achille Compagnoni were celebrated as national heroes, Walter Bonatti accused Lacedelli and Compagnoni of having abandoned him and Amir Mehdi to an open bivouac just below high camp.
 In 1954, Bonatti was an ambitious 24-year-old member of the expedition.
-Bonatti and local porter Amir Mehdi, were carrying spare oxygen bottles up to Lacedelli and Compagnoni for a summit push from Camp IX, the final camp.
+Bonatti and local porter Amir Mehdi were carrying spare oxygen bottles up to Lacedelli and Compagnoni for a summit push from Camp IX, the final camp.
 The high camp was further away than Bonatti and Mehdi had expected and night fell before they reached it.
 Bonatti and Mehdi survived a bivouac at 8100 m, but Mehdi lost all toes on both feet to frostbite.

 Back at home, the summit team not only denied all charges, but Compagnoni counter-attacked Bonatti, accusing him of trying to sabotage their summit push and steal the top for himself.
 Bonatti, who made the first ascent of Gasherbrum IV in 1958, was ostracised from the climbing community and in 1965 gave up mountaineering.

 In 1995, Bonatti published The Mountains of My Life, an autobiography with stories about the expedition of 1954.
 Bonatti displays proof of his innocence, including a photograph of Lacedelli and Compagnoni wearing oxygen masks on the summit.